 Studio Sound: Descript's AI audio enhancement makes low-quality recordings sound like they were captured in a professional studio.
 It removes background noise, echo, and room tone automatically.

-Research and Analysis: Descript does not have advanced tagging, filtering, or insight extraction features.
-It is built for creating content, not analyzing it.
+Research and analysis: Descript doesn't have advanced tagging, filtering, or insight extraction.
+It's built for creating content, not analyzing it.

-Team Collaboration: While Descript offers team features on higher-tier plans, it is not designed for large research teams working on shared video libraries.
+Team collaboration: Descript offers team features on higher-tier plans, but it's not built for large research teams working on shared video libraries.
 Permissions and access controls are limited compared to Reduct.

-Flashcards or Study Tools: Descript is a production tool, not a learning tool.
-If you want to turn a lecture transcript into flashcards, you will need to export the transcript and use a separate tool.
+Flashcards or study tools: Descript is a production tool, not a learning tool.
+If you want to turn a lecture transcript into flashcards, you'll need to export the transcript and use a separate tool.

 Who Should Use Descript

-• Educators and trainers creating tutorial videos with screen recordings
+- Educators and trainers building tutorial videos with screen recordings

 VidNotes: The Simpler, More Affordable Alternative

-Both Reduct and Descript are powerful, but they are also complex and expensive.
-If you do not need advanced tagging or text-based video editing — if you just need accurate transcripts, summaries, and study tools — VidNotes offers a better fit.
+Both Reduct and Descript are powerful, but they're also complex and expensive.
+If you don't need advanced tagging or text-based video editing, if you just need accurate transcripts, summaries, and study tools, VidNotes fits better.

 What VidNotes Does Well

-Simplicity: VidNotes is designed around a single workflow: paste a video URL (or upload a file), get a transcript, get an AI summary, and generate flashcards.
-There is no learning curve.
+Simplicity: VidNotes is built around one workflow.
+Paste a video URL (or upload a file), get a transcript, get an AI summary, and generate flashcards.
+No learning curve.

-Study Tools: VidNotes automatically generates flashcards from transcripts, which neither Reduct nor Descript offers.
+Study tools: VidNotes auto-generates flashcards from transcripts, which neither Reduct nor Descript offers.
 It also includes an AI chat feature so you can ask questions about the transcript and get answers with citations.

 Affordability: At $9.99/month or $49.99/year, VidNotes costs a fraction of Reduct or Descript.
-For students, independent learners, and professionals who just need transcription, the price difference is significant.
+For students, independent learners, and professionals who just need transcription, the price gap is significant.

-Video Editing: VidNotes does not edit video.
-It is purely a transcription and study tool.
+Video editing: VidNotes doesn't edit video.
+It's purely a transcription and study tool.

-Team Collaboration: VidNotes is designed for individual use, not team research projects.
+Team collaboration: VidNotes is built for individual use, not team research projects.

-Human Transcription: VidNotes uses AI transcription only.
-If you need 99%+ human-verified accuracy, you will need a different tool.
+Human transcription: VidNotes uses AI transcription only.
+If you need 99%+ human-verified accuracy, you'll need a different tool.

 Who Should Use VidNotes